 “Relation to (…) the experiences of multitudes of lives” (often put by McLuhan using Yeats’ phrase, “the experience of multitude”) occurs with language not only because language is the incalculably complex product of untold generations.
 It also occurs with language because the choice of words requires at the same time a choice of persona: just who will speak the words (which includes an assessment of whom they will be spoken to) is one of the most important considerations in the decision of how to say what is to be said.
-Some persona must be “put on” both in speaking and in understanding (with each of these experiencing a ping-pong feed-back effect from the other).
+Some persona must be “put on” both in speaking and in understanding (with each of these experiencing a ping-pong feed-back effect from and to the other).

 Now the array of the personae (or points of view) who might be “put on” is just what McLuhan called ‘the unconscious’.
 And just as a language may be considered as a synchronic pattern of choice of significant sound and significant grammatical marker (among all possible sounds and all possible markers), so may experience be considered in terms of a synchronic pattern of choice of point of view (or human type) among all possible human types.
 As McLuhan put it already in his MA thesis (in the passage given above):